vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 ## Declarative

-To use vComet components declaratively simply use their name tag as any other regular html element eg. `<div>, <span>, etc...`
+To use eon components declaratively simply use their name tag as any other regular html element eg. `<div>, <span>, etc...`

 ```[html]
 <body>